-Under state law, all meetings of the Legislature, its joint standing committees and legislative subcommittees are public proceedings.
+Under state law, all meetings of the Legislature, its joint standing committees, joint select committees and legislative subcommittees are public proceedings.
 A legislative subcommittee is a group of 3 or more committee members appointed for the purpose of conducting legislative business on behalf of the committee.